razvantrombitas/Simple-RISC-Processor/README.md

 # Simple-RISC-Processor

-The project include a Golden Model and the Pipeline stages
+The project includes a Golden Model and the Pipeline stages